FlatTrackio/FlatTrack/docs/deployment-docker-compose.md

 `Important notes`:

--   the docker-compose deployment doesn&rsquo;t include SSL/TLS in the stack, so if you wish to deploy it you will need to add a reverse-proxy to handle SSL/TLS - this isn&rsquo;t something that FlatTrack implements.
+-   the docker-compose deployment doesn't include SSL/TLS in the stack, so if you wish to deploy it you will need to add a reverse-proxy to handle SSL/TLS - this isn't something that FlatTrack implements.
 -   ensure that the credentials are updated

 # Extra notes